ahadas/automotive-ci/README.md

 ### GitLab Integration

+By default, the GitLab integration is disabled.
+You can enable it by specifying `gitlab: true` in the `ContainerBuild` instance.

-A route for a webhook for GitLab.
+TODO: explain that a route for a webhook is created, how to set tokens.

 ## More Resources